wh-alice/mig_visualstudio/vs/test/how-to--add-and-delete-counters-on-graphs-in-load-test-results.md

 ---
-title: "How to: Add and Delete Counters on Graphs in Load Test Results | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Add and Delete Counters on Graphs in Load Test Results" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"